 As you become more and more comfortable (and skilled), you will find you can experiment with lots of different media and a variety of drawing styles.
 Mess around with markers on newsprint.
 Create with chalk on your driveway or sidewalk.
 Fool around with fabric paints on gifts or household items.
 Pick your favorite pencil and do your pet's portrait.
 You'll be able to integrate drawing, sketching and an enjoyable creative flair into just about any aspect of your life.

-And, above all, make it fun.
-Divert yourself and feed your imagination at rickzworld.
+And, above all, make it fun!

 - Designing Parking Lots